 Brasov has a big range of accommodations to choose from, from beautiful privately-rented apartments to nice hotels.
 And the prices are very reasonable!
 If you ever wanted to stay at a really nice place without spending a fortune, Brasov is a good place to do that.

 Here are some of the best-rated hotels in the best location for all budgets (this is quite relative since even the most expensive hotels are very affordable, especially in the lower season):

 - $$$$ Vila Katharina.

 - $$$ CASA CHITIC -HOTEL.

 - $$ Residence Hirscher.

 - $ Safrano Palace (extremely popular, well-rated, and great-value accommodation).

 TIP: If you are looking to spend a more relaxing holiday or a weekend getaway in Brasov, take a look at Grand Hotel Belvedere a bit outside the city center.
 It’s also an excellent choice for those traveling by car (free easy parking) and families with children (indoor pool).

 About the author: Romanian travel writer Andrea from TravelTasteFeel has been to Brasov many times, in different seasons, and explored the city on foot from corner to corner.
-In this guide, she selected the most interesting landmarks and top things to do in Brasov for first-timer visitors.
+In this guide, she selected the most interesting landmarks and top things to do in Brasov for first-time visitors.
 All the recommendations in the article are based on her personal experience.

 TIP: If you are visiting Bucharest on this trip as well, be sure to check our Bucharest guides below.
 One of them covers all the musts, and the other one takes you a bit off the beaten path.
 Take a look!